microsoft/AIforEarthDataSets/data/landsat.md

 * `L` is always "L" for "Landsat"
 * `X` is a sensor identifier ("C" for OLI/TIRS combined, "O" for OLI-only, "T" for TIRS-only, "E" for ETM+, "T" for TM, or "M" for MSS)
 * `SS` is a satellite identifier ("04", "05", "07", or "08")
-* `LLL` is a [processing correction level](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-levels-processing) (L1TP/L1GT/L1GS for level-1 data, L2SP/L2SR for level-2 data)
+* `LLLL` is a [processing correction level](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-levels-processing) (L1TP/L1GT/L1GS for level-1 data, L2SP/L2SR for level-2 data)
 * `PPP` is a [WRS](https://landsat.gsfc.nasa.gov/about/worldwide-reference-system) path
 * `RRR` is a [WRS](https://landsat.gsfc.nasa.gov/about/worldwide-reference-system) row
 * `YYYYMMDD` is the acquisition year, month, day